xraypy/feff85exafs/t/materials/README.md

     appropriate to the test being performed.
 Those values are taken from a `.json` file with the same name as the folder itself.

- 4. For tests which have data associated with them and, so, will include results of fits to EXAFS data as part of their test, the data is provided in the form of an
+ 4. For tests which have data associated with them and will include results of fits to EXAFS data as part of their test, the data is provided in the form of an
     [Athena project file](http://bruceravel.github.io/demeter/aug/output/project.html)
     and as a column ASCII data containing chi(k).
 The column data file is in the
     [XDI format](https://github.com/XraySpectroscopy/XAS-Data-Interchange).
-	Currently no tests are made using data.

- 5. For tests which have data associated with them and, so, will include results of fits to EXAFS data as part of their test, a file of python code defining the fit must be provided and must follw a very strict structure.
+ 5. For tests which have data associated with them and will include results of fits to EXAFS data as part of their test, a file of python code defining the fit must be provided.
+This must define a function called `do_fit` which implements the fit in larch and provides a plot and fit report for interactive use.

  6. Most of the material folders also contain some kind of image showing the nature of the coordination environment about the absorbing atom.

- 7. Each materials folder has a folder containing the baseline Feff calculation.
+ 7. Each materials folder has a subfolder containing the baseline Feff calculation.
 This is a run of Feff 8.5 as delivered by the Feff Project.
 The sense in which this is a baseline is that, as changes are made to the Feff85EXAFS code base, those changes can